 D. Evaluation and prioritization of potential capital improvement projects to increase redundancy and minimize the risk of flooding.

-The West Point Raw Sewage Pump Replacement Project Alternatives Analysis report is complete, and the Basis of Design report is currently being reviewed by WTD staff.
-The project is progressing into the design of the preferred alternative.
+The West Point Raw Sewage Pump Replacement Project Alternatives Analysis Basis of Design report is now complete.
+The project is now in the design phase.